sapientcoder/QuickDelimiter/README.md

 Put your delimiter (comma, pipe, etc.) in the "Delimiter" field, and hit _Convert_ to generate the final delimited string.
 Then you can click
 "Copy to Clipboard" to copy it straight to your clipboard for pasting.

+You can also optionally enter a prefix and suffix.

 For example, let's say you want the output to be something like: (value1),(value2),(value3).
 You'd enter a prefix of "(", enter "),(" as the delimiter, and enter ")" as the suffix to get that output.